-Well hello my empowered leaders.
-Happy Tuesday.
-I can't wait to talk with you about this topic because I just coached one of my A++ student clients.
+I just coached one of my A++ student clients.
 She's amazing.
 She's wonderful.
 She is a first year principal.
-I am telling you, it is magic what's happening over here with the Empowered PrincipalTM program and the coaching results that these clients are creating.
+I am telling you, it is magic what's happening over here with the Empowered Principal® Program and the coaching results that these clients are creating.
 It is madness.
-I am so excited to talk with you about this today.
+I am so, so excited to talk with you about this today.